laurieroy/rails-overtime/README.md

 Needs to document if employee did not log OT

 ## New to me:
--TDD/BDD in rails
+* TDD/BDD in rails
--Use warden to sign in for feature test
+* Use warden to sign in for feature test

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec